-- Search if there are numbers in memory not subject to ASLR: - Check binaries with PIE enabled to see if anything comes up - By definition, probably wont come up with anything, but who knows? - Search for gadgets in new versions of libc/gcc.
+- Search if there are numbers in memory not subject to ASLR: - Check binaries with PIE enabled to see if anything comes up - Probably wont come up with anything, but who knows? - Search for gadgets in new versions of libc.
 Seems difficult, but might yield a new approach